In any business, your bottom line depends on the way you handle your finances and investing. Books for accountants can help you solve for both.

 For accounting managers who are leading teams of accountants and bookkeepers, start with this read.

-In The 21 Irrefutable Laws of Leadership: Follow Them and People Will Follow You, you’ll pick up the essential skills you need to better manage your employees.
+In The 21 Irrefutable Laws of Leadership: Follow Them and People Will Follow You, you’ll pick up the essential skills you need to manage your employees better.